 Restorative Principles in the Daily Life of School

-This session will explore foundational principles of Circles and Restorative Justice and examine the incorporation of those in the daily life of students and educators to create a healthy school culture that maximizes learning.
+Explore the foundational principles of Restorative Practice Circles and examine the incorporation of circles in the daily life of students and educators to create a healthy school culture that maximizes learning.

 Kay Pranis teaches about the dialog process known as Peacemaking Circles and has been involved in developing their use in schools, universities, churches, and workplaces.
 She is the author of The Little Book of Circle Processes: A New/Old Approach to Peacemaking and Circle Forward–2020 Revised Edition: Building a Restorative School Community.

 Canita Rhodes, Principal

 How does one build life-impacting relationships with students, resourceful relationships with colleagues, and supportive relationships with parents?
 Based on his book, Relationships That Work, Dr. Sáenz will present a framework that will help fuel of your emotions, build relational bridges across differences, and protect against toxic situations.